Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Equivalence between products of eigenvalues

-Within the \gls{spl} model, the vector of model parameters $\vec \lambda$ determines all functions of fidelities via Eq.~\eqref{eq:vec_f<>vec_lambda}.
-In particular, the vector $\vec \Xi$, consisting of all learnable (products of) fidelities which can be determined, for instance, by following the strategy outlined in Section \ref{sec:lim_learn}, is determined by
+Within the \gls{spl} model, the vector of model parameters $\vec \lambda$ determines all functions of eigenvalues via Eq.~\eqref{eq:vec_f<>vec_lambda}.
+In particular, the vector $\vec \Xi$, consisting of all learnable (products of) eigenvalues which can be determined, for instance, by following the strategy outlined in Section \ref{sec:spl}, is determined by

 Analogously, $\zeta_Y$ can be determined from the model parameters via

 where the $\kappa$-th element of the single-row matrix $(\vec m_Y)^T$ reads